Southern California Institute of Architecture: Campus

 SCI-Arc Campus at the former Santa Fe Freight Depot building, view facing the institute's library.

-The school has been based in three locations—the first (1972–1992) a small industrial building in Santa Monica, and later moved into the second, larger (concrete post & beam) industrial building (1992–2000) in Marina del Rey.
+The school has been based in three locations.
+The first (1972–1992) was a small industrial building in Santa Monica, and the second (1992–2000) was a larger industrial building in what would become Playa Vista, just south and east of Marina del Rey.

 In 2001, it moved to its current building, the 60,000-square-foot 1907 Santa Fe Freight Depot designed by Harrison Albright on the eastern edge of Downtown Los Angeles.
-When SCI-Arc arrived, the building was a stripped-down concrete shell.
-Today the building is on the National Register of Historic Places and the school has become an anchor for the city's Arts District.
+The building is on the National Register of Historic Places.

-The school conducts design projects that engage with under-served members of the community.
-To these ends, SCI-Arc has been awarded a $400,000 grant by ArtPlace to develop two on-campus public performance/lecture spaces, as well as development for a third public venue in the surrounding arts district.
+SCI-Arc has been awarded a $400,000 grant by ArtPlace to develop two on-campus public performance/lecture spaces, as well as development for a third public venue in the surrounding arts district.
 Across the street, "One Santa Fe," a 438-unit apartment complex designed by Michael Maltzan Architecture (MMA) opened in 2014.